Are Sugar Alcohols Keto?

 What Are The Best And Worst Sweeteners To Use On A Keto Diet?

-If you’re going to use a sweetener to help you manage your sugar cravings, or if you just want your keto desserts to taste right, I recommend Erythritol or Stevia.
+If you’re going to use a sweetener to help you manage your sugar cravings, or if you just want your keto desserts to taste right, I recommend Erythritol, Stevia, or Allulose.

-Erythritol (which you can purchase on Amazon here) causes less digestive issues than other sugar alcohols and it’s easy to use in baked Keto recipes.
+Erythritol causes less digestive issues than other sugar alcohols and it’s easy to use in baked Keto recipes.
+(I like this brand.)

-Stevia (which you can buy on Amazon here) is a herb, also referred to as “sugar leaf”.
-And sweeteners made from an extract of Stevia leaves are a great low carb alternative to sugar alcohols.
+Stevia is an herb, also referred to as “sugar leaf”.
+Sweeteners made from an extract of stevia leaves are a great low carb alternative to sugar alcohols.

 The main issue with stevia is that it can leave a bitter aftertaste (and some people taste it more than others).
-One great option is to mix Erythritol with Stevia and to use strong flavors like cinnamon in the baked goods.
-This helps to cover up any bitterness in the stevia.
+One great option is to mix erythritol with stevia and to use strong flavors like cinnamon in the baked goods.
+This helps to cover up any bitterness.

 Want to give these keto sweeteners a try?
 Take a look at these Keto desserts recipes!